pattern

 (of computer software) easily learnt and understood, therefore making usage simpler

-Ex: The online shopping platform has intuitive checkout process , making it simple for customers to complete their purchases quickly and easily .
+Ex: The online shopping platform has an intuitive checkout process , making it simple for customers to complete their purchases quickly and easily .

 daily words